 We are proud locals.
-The Marlborough Sounds is where we choose to work, play, explore, relax and spend time with whānau, and also what sustains our work.
+The Marlborough Sounds is where we choose to work, play, explore, relax, spend time with whānau, and also what sustains our work.

-We stay connected with our communities through regular interaction with community representatives including the Picton Regional Forum, Pelorus Promotions, Picton Business Group, The Marlborough Cruise Think Tank, the Waikawa Ratepayers’ Association and the Smart and Connected groups in Havelock and Picton, as well as our local schools.
+We stay connected with our communities through regular interaction with community representatives including the Picton Regional Forum, Pelorus Promotions, Picton Business Group, The Marlborough Cruise Think Tank, various Ratepayers’ Association and the Smart and Connected groups in Havelock and Picton, as well as our local schools.

 Our core company value of Mahi Tahi ensures that we take a partnership approach to issues and ideas, and we are committed to working together with our staff, customers, iwi, communities and customers.